-Biotin is a B-complex vitamin that's known to be important in hair and nail growth.
+Biotin is an essential B vitamin (meaning we need to consume it daily) that's known to be important in hair and nail growth.
 "When patients have a biotin deficiency, they suffer from thinning, dry hair, and dry skin," says Zeichner.
-"Supplementing biotin may help in supporting dry scalp and dry hair."* While dry hair, hair loss, and skin rashes are good indicators of an issue, as with most deficiencies, the only way to tell for sure is by getting a blood test from your doctor.
+"Supplementing biotin may help in supporting dry scalp and dry hair."* (Biotin deficiency is rare in the U.S. population, however.
+While dry hair can be an indicator of an issue, as with most deficiencies, the only way to tell for sure is by getting a blood test from your doctor.)

-Silica is a mineral that's often found in nature and in the body and is commonly used as a food additive, Zeichner says.
-Research has discovered that silica can be found in the bones, tendons, aorta, liver, and kidneys.
-"The exact mechanism is unclear, but silica is thought to be needed by the human body for proper production of skin, collagen, bones, and hair," he says.
+Silicon (AKA silica) is a mineral that's often found in nature and in the body and is commonly used as an ingredient in food, supplement, and pharmaceutical products, Zeichner says.
+Research has discovered that silicon can be found in the bones, tendons, aorta, liver, and kidneys.
+"The exact mechanism is unclear, but silica2 is thought to be needed by the human body for proper production of skin, collagen, bones, and hair,"* he says.

-Iron deficiency is a common nutritional deficiency, and it can lead to hair issues, including dryness and hair loss, says Bailey.
-While we don't know exactly how iron affects hair growth specifically, we do know that without the proper iron intake, hair follicles do not function properly.
-Iron supplementation isn't for everyone—as taking the supplement can cause digestion and stomach issues if you're not deficient—so talk to your doctor to see if you need to be tested for a deficiency.*
+Iron deficiency is a common nutritional deficiency worldwide6, and it can lead to hair issues, including dryness and hair loss, says Bailey.* While we don't know exactly how iron affects hair growth specifically, we do know that without the proper iron intake, hair follicles do not function properly.
+Iron supplementation isn't for everyone—as taking the supplement as ferrous oxide or sulfate can cause digestion and stomach issues at higher doses in some people (Note: chelated forms of iron are gentle though)—so talk to your doctor to see if you need to be tested for a deficiency.*

-Vitamin C is a water-soluble vitamin our bodies cannot make on their own, and thus is essential for us to ingest.
+Vitamin C is a water-soluble vitamin our bodies cannot make on their own, and thus is essential for us to ingest daily.
 It's extremely important for a few functions in the body.
-For starters, vitamin C promotes your natural collagen production (great for hair and scalp, as we've noted previously) as well as stabilizes the collagen you have in the body already.* Additionally, its antioxidant properties neutralize oxidative stress and free radicals, which contribute to hair loss and cell damage.
-And finally, vitamin C aids the body in absorbing iron, which we also know is beneficial for hair growth.
+For starters, vitamin C promotes your natural collagen production7 (great for hair and scalp, as we've noted previously) as well as stabilizes the collagen you have in the body already.* Additionally, its antioxidant properties neutralize oxidative stress and free radicals, which contribute to hair loss and cell damage.
+And finally, vitamin C aids the body in absorbing iron8, which we also know is beneficial for hair growth.*

 What you put into your body is important for fueling the growth and health of your hair.
 If hair dryness is an issue for you, a supplement can help to support your hair's health naturally.*